 Users via Command Line 101: Basic User Interaction

-I. How to Add a User and Grant Root Privileges on Fedora 23 II.
-How to Remove (Delete) a User on Fedora 23
+I. How to Add a User and Grant Root Privileges on Ubuntu 14.04 LTS II.
+How to Remove (Delete) a User on Ubuntu 14.04 LTS

-- These instructions are intended specifically for removing a user on Fedora 23.
-The process on most other Linux operating systems is identical.
+- These instructions are intended specifically for removing a user on Ubuntu 14.04 LTS.

-userdel newuserIf you want to remove the user and all of the user’s files as well, you can include the “-r” flag:
+userdel mynewuserIf you want to remove all of the files for the user, then use -r:

-## Allow root to run any commands anywhere root ALL=(ALL) ALL newuser ALL=(ALL) ALLIn this case, we’re removing root privileges from the user “newuser”, so remove the following line:
+## Allow root to run any commands anywhere root ALL=(ALL:ALL) ALL mynewuser ALL=(ALL:ALL) ALLIn this case, we’re removing root privileges from the user mynewuser.
+Remove the following: